 In business, the messenger is sometimes more important than the message itself.

 This principle is easy to forget when you’re following the same old content pattern: post, publish, and promote.
 You’re just trying to spread your message to as many people as possible.

 Most of your potential leads don’t know your brand, and they probably glaze over your advertisements.
 These people must trust you before they sign up for your newsletter or buy your products.

 Well, it takes a long time to build trust and you need leads today.

 To speed up the trust factor, it’s time to enlist the help of your greatest (and oftentimes most overlooked) marketing asset—your customers.

-A Nielsen report found that 83% of people worldwide say they completely or somewhat trust the recommendations of their friends and family.
+The Nielsen Report found that 83% of people worldwide say they completely or somewhat trust the recommendations of their friends and family.

 Your customers know people—business partners, family, and friends—who may be interested in your products.
 And because these potential leads trust their network of colleagues, they will be more likely to trust your brand.